Yinkusadel/jc-coding-challenges/fcc-js/es6/use-the-spread-operator-to-evaluate-arrays-in-place/README.md

-# Add challenge details and instructions here

-### Use the Spread Operator to Evaluate Arrays In-Place
+# Use the Spread Operator to Evaluate Arrays In-Place

 **ES6 introduces the spread operator, which allows us to expand arrays and other expressions in places where multiple parameters or elements are expected.**